Generic Name: Methotrexate Oral Solution (meth oh TREKS ate)

 - Patients with cancer may be at greater risk of getting a bad and sometimes deadly health problem called tumor lysis syndrome (TLS).
 Talk with the doctor.

-- Tell your doctor if you get loose stools (diarrhea) or mouth or tongue sores or irritation.
+- Tell your doctor if you get diarrhea or mouth or tongue sores or irritation.
 You may need to stop methotrexate oral solution.
-Very bad and sometimes deadly bowel problems may happen.
+Severe and sometimes deadly bowel problems may happen.

 - Talk with your doctor if you are getting radiation.
 There may be more chance of harm to tissue and bone.

 - Not all methotrexate products are used to treat cancer.
 Talk with the doctor.

 - This medicine may cause harm to the unborn baby or loss of the unborn baby if you take it while you are pregnant.

 - If you are able to get pregnant, talk with your doctor before taking methotrexate oral solution.

 - If you are pregnant or you get pregnant while taking methotrexate oral solution, call your doctor right away.

 - Do not take if you are pregnant.